Leroymilo/FurnitureFramework/doc/Templates/ReadMe.md

 ## Layered TV

-Just an example of a TV with a custom screen depth and a layer that is drawn over the screen.
+Just an example of a TV with a custom screen depth and a layer that is drawn over the screen to test compatibility with custom TV channel mods.